Did you know many behavior changes in older dogs are the result of a medical condition?

 - When you’re home or out?

-- Has there been any change to his exercise routine?
+- Has there been any change to their exercise routine?
 Frequency?
 Duration?
 Type of activity?

 Treatment/management options will vary depending on the underlying cause of the problem.

-To keep your dog, and your things safe, make changes to your home environment based on what he’s been going after.
-If he’s decided to chew your shoes all of a sudden, keep them out of reach.
+If they have decided to chew your shoes all of a sudden, keep them out of reach.

-Offering new and different types of toys, bones and even treat dispensing toys may help.
-Remember to never leave your dog unattended when chewing on a bone.
+Offering new and different types of toys, bones/chews, and even treat dispensing toys may help.
+But remember to never leave your dog unattended with anything that could pose a choking hazard.

 Older Dog Chewing Suddenly